MatthewDaws/OpenCrimeData/details/readme.md

 ### San Francisco

 - `SF Geographic Boundaries.ipynb`
-  - Look at how to split up Chicago into "natural" areas.
-As in `open_cp`.
+  - Look at how to split up San Francisco into a small number of natural areas.
 - `SF Voroni around raw points.ipynb`
   - Uses the library code to merge the input coordinates if they are very close, and then just generate a voroni diagram from the output.